seyfer/liveinternet-importer/readme.txt

 1. Upload the `liveinternet-importer` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to the Media otions, Set the full path to the folder /wp-content/uploads from

-the site root
+3. Go to the Media otions, Set the full path to the folder /wp-content/uploads from the site root
 4. Go to the Tools -> Import screen, Click on Liveinternet.ru

 == Frequently Asked Questions ==

+Q: Can i save my old links for posts?
+R: Yes, you can!
+Just use another button to upload XML file.

 Q: How do I import my posts?
 R: Click on the link http://www.liveinternet.ru/users/YOUR_NICKNAME_THERE/export .
 You will see the links to XMXL files to your posts grouped by seasons.
-Save each file

-to your hard drive.
-Then go to the importer, in turn, choose your files and upload

-them to the site.
-The entries will be automatically imported into the default
+Save each file to your hard drive.
+Then go to the importer, in turn, choose your files and upload them to the site.
+The entries will be automatically imported into the default category.

-category.

 == Screenshots ==